strykeforce/thirdcoast-examples/README.md

 # The example projects

+## swerve-example

+Gradle project with an example of Third Coast swerve drive that drives in teleop.

 ## telemetry-example

 Gradle project with a simple example of using Third Coast telemetry on a TalonSRX.